Godfather (2022 film): Development

 The Telugu remake of the 2019 Malayalam film Lucifer was announced in April 2020 with Chiranjeevi in the lead role.
 Sujeeth was signed to direct the project, who had also started working on the script for the Telugu adaptation.
 Sujeeth opted out of the project in September 2020 due to creative differences.
 Later, V. V. Vinayak was approached in replace him.
 In December 2020, Mohan Raja was confirmed as the director, marking his return to Telugu cinema after 20 years.
 Hanuman Junction (2001) was his first and only Telugu film until then.
 The film was officially launched in January 2021 with a traditional pooja ceremony in Hyderabad.
 The film marks the maiden collaboration of Chiranjeevi with composer Thaman S. Nirav Shah was signed as the cinematographer.
 It was to be produced by Konidela Production Company and Super Good Films.
 The film's title was unveiled as Godfather in August 2021.

 Casting

 In September 2021, Nayanthara, Biju Menon and Satyadev entered talks to sign the film.
 Nayanthara and Satyadev were confirmed to be a part of the film in November and the latter was signed in to play the main antagonist in this film.
 Gangavva plays a supporting role next to Chiranjeevi in the film.
 Director Puri Jagannadh had a special role in the film.
 Bigg Boss 4 contestant Divi Vadthya joined the film as Chiranjeevi promised her a role in the season's finale.

-In August 2021, actor Salman Khan was approached to play a key role in the film.
+In August 2021, Bollywood actor Salman Khan was approached to play a key role in the film.
 In November, Thaman confirmed that Khan would star alongside Chiranjeevi, in addition to appearing a dance number, thus marking Khan's debut in Telugu cinema.
 Khan reportedly portrays the role of Zayed Masood (Prithviraj Sukumaran) from Lucifer.